m4b0/m4b0.github.io/quotes/index.md

 ➠ "20.
 If you think it is impossible, then it is... for you." <br />
 ➠ "21.
 An expert is someone who can tell you exactly how it can't be done." <br />
 ➠ "22.
 If it were easy, it would have been done already." <br />
 ➠ "23.
-The world's most precious resource is the persistent and passionate and human mind." <br />
+The world's most precious resource is the persistent and passionate human mind." <br />
 ~ Peter H. Diamandis